A Bayesian - Deep Learning model for estimating Covid-19 evolution in Spain: Covid-19 modelling

 \section{Covid-19 modelling}

 In this section, we apply the above model to the problem of estimating Covid-19 evolution in Spanish regions.
-The analysis is implemented in the following GitHub project: \url{https://github.com/scabras/covid19-bayes-dl}, where code and results for all regions can be friendly browsed at \url{https://scabras.github.io/covid19-bayes-dl/} and are update with newer observations than those considered in this work.
-Here we limit to illustrate results for some regions such as Canary Islands (CN), Cataluña (CT), and Madrid (MD) and also the whole of Spain.
-The analysis is however conducted using data from all regions.
+The analysis is implemented in the following GitHub project: \url{https://github.com/scabras/covid19-bayes-dl}, where code and results can be browsed at \url{https://scabras.github.io/covid19-bayes-dl/} and are updated with newer observations than those considered in this work.
+Results here refer to data available up to February 18$^th$, 2021.